damien-meere/interactive_frontend_milestone/README.md

 manner.
 Therefore I ensured that the site would be easy to navigate and any charts would be easy to understand.
 Given this dashboard is to be employed within BT Ireland to present real data, in designing this site, I started with a number of user stories:

-> Management looking to quickly determine the progress of training practices across large timeframes
+***Management looking to quickly determine the progress of training practices across large timeframes***

-This dashboard is designed to distil training data from the last number of years into a format that can be easily assimilated.
+> This dashboard is designed to distil training data from the last number of years into a format that can be easily assimilated.
 Those in management positions within the company often need to be able to examine high-level summaries of training activities within the company.
 In the past, this has taken for form of static images of graphs built in tools such as MS Excel.
 However, with a more dynamic tool such as this dashboard, they can easily draw out the requisite information, particularly around total spend and draw their own conclusions.

->Training Lead looking to monitor training closely, and attempt to plan for the year ahead by identifying trends in data (busy/slow periods, when most money is spent etc.)
+***Training Lead looking to monitor training closely, and attempt to plan for the year ahead***

-The training manager is required to examine training data to plan for the year ahead.
+>The training manager is required to examine training data to plan for the year ahead.
 They must be able to quickly compare hours committed throughout the year, examine spend throughout the year, and determine what types of training account for both.
 The training manager needs to be able to examine trends and make determinations around when best to schedule certain programmes, when to make finances available for certain training and when to make instructors available for training.